-Mug mats are great gifts for teachers, friends or just to have in your home.
+Scented mug mats are great gifts for teachers, friends or just to have in your home.
 Using beautiful quilters squares you can easily create these fragrant coasters.

 Did you ever buy a quilter's charm pack?
-They are five inch squares of coordinated fabric for quilters.
+They are five-inch squares of coordinated fabric for quilters.
 I have a sewing machine and I wish I had the time and patience to make a quilt because the fabric designs out there are crazy gorgeous.

-Spice Filled Mug Mats
+Spice Filled Scented Mug Mats

-- 2 - 5 inch squares of fabric (I used coordinated fabrics with a different top and bottom)
+- 2 - 5-inch squares of fabric (I used coordinated fabrics with a different top and bottom)

 - approx. 1/4 c. of spices (I used allspice, clove and cinnamon chips)

-To make the mug mats simply sew a 1/4 inch seam with right sides together leaving a one- inch gap on one of the sides.
+- Sew a 1/4 inch seam around all four sides leaving a one- inch gap on one of the sides.

 - Cut the corners and turn right side out.